Latin Name: Simmondsia Chinensis

 Simmondsia Chinensis is a woody, evergreen desert shrub indigenous to the American Sonoran Desert.
 The plant grows slowly and begins to bear seeds in its fifth year, it takes twelve years to reach maturity.

-- The seeds have a reputation of being appetite depressant
+- The seeds have a reputation of being an appetite depressant

 - Contains myristic acid which is an anti-inflammatory agent, thus the oil can be beneficial in mixies for arthritis and rheumatism